Prajeeth301/play-ground/frontend/docs/authentication-challenges.md

    - User logs out in one tab but remains logged in on other tabs unless synchronization is handled.

 10. **Multiple Tabs Refreshing Token Simultaneously**
     - All tabs try refreshing the token at the same time, causing race conditions or invalid token states.
+[No issue]

 ---